OpenTechSchool/www.opentechschool.org/handbooks/sponsorship-and-support.md

   * gladly thank you during the introduction talk at the event, also naming what you sponsored (like the space or pizza)
   * make you an official supporter on the corresponding local meetup.com group (for up to one month after the event is over)
   * name you as a supporter on all official promotion and marketing around and for that event (namely: tweets, facebook, meetup event and blog post)
-  * you are free to provide us logo to include in the promotion material (if not provided, we'll just google for it ;) )
+  * you are free to provide us the logo to include in the promotion material (if not provided, we'll just google for it ;) )
-  * you are free to send a person or two to the event and official represent you/your entity there, mingle and talk to people (as long as it doesn't disturb learners), but you will not get any public speaking time
+  * you are free to send up to two people two to the event and official represent you/your entity there, mingle and talk to people (as long as it doesn't disturb learners) - there won't be any public speaking time though
   * if you want to take pictures or videos, make sure it gets stated before at the event and if there is someone, who doesn't want to be included in your material, you have to respect that
-  * you are free to say that supported this event of OpenTechSchool and link to the website or the event itself
+  * you are free to say that you supported this event of OpenTechSchool and link to the website or the event itself

 ### Support in general and on infrastructure